-It also broke new ground in terms of accuracy testing of its power display.
-The Keiser M3i is the first indoor bike to pass EN ISO 20957-1 certification by TUV Product Services, a European safety organization.
+Also innovative in terms of accuracy testing of its power display, the Keiser M3i is the first indoor bike to pass EN ISO 20957-1 certification by TUV Product Services, a European safety organization.
 With this certification you can be sure that you are receiving accurate feedback on your workout within + 10%.

 Like it’s popular brother, the Keiser M3 Plus, the Keiser M3i is more than its eye-catching sleek design and cutting edge technology.
 The seat and handlebars are adjusted quickly with a unique pull-pin system unlike other cycles.
 The four-grip position handlebars are great from utilizing different riding positions.